damp11113/ProtoUAC/README.md

 Email to `contact@damp11113.xyz` for get STD_TEST file for testing this codec.

+## Branches

+- `UAC-E`: Experimental encoder techniques
+- `UAC-LC`: Low-complexity encoder line

+These branches represent different codec approaches and are not intended to be merged.

 # To Do
 Profiles
 - UAC-LC (Ultimate Audio Coding - Low Complex) 🟨 Current